Using cerebrospinal fluid biomarkers to diagnose Alzheimer’s disease: an Australian perspective

 Cerebrospinal fluid (CSF) biomarkers are currently the only clinically validated biofluid diagnostic test for Alzheimer’s Disease (AD) available in Australia.
 Despite CSF analysis being a safe and cost-effective diagnostic method, the use of CSF biomarkers in the evaluation of potential AD remains limited in Australian clinical practice due to a variety of factors, including regional access challenges, concerns over the perceived invasiveness of lumbar puncture and a lack of confidence among clinicians in interpreting the results.

-This narrative review argues for broader adoption of CSF biomarker testing by providing evidence-based, clinically informed expert guidance on when and why to consider CSF biomarker testing.
+This paper provides expert guidance on the broader adoption of CSF biomarker testing by providing evidence-based, clinically informed expert guidance on when and why to consider CSF biomarker testing.

 The educational roadshow series held in Sydney, Brisbane, Melbourne, and Perth featured a panel of dedicated keynote speakers passionate about improving outcomes for Alzheimer’s Disease patients in Australia.
 Hear perspectives covering the importance of accurate early diagnosis, Australia's changing Alzheimer's Disease landscape, updates on patient management, new clinical pathways and evolving models of care.